WELCOME To SAMBUXA NYC!

-At SAMOSA NYC, we individually hand wrap samosas with diverse fillings from sweet to savory.
+At SAMBUXA NYC, we individually hand wrap sambuxas with diverse fillings from sweet to savory.
 "Taste is in the fold."
-Our Samosas have multiple thin layers, adding to the crisp.
+Our Sambuxas have multiple thin layers, adding to the crisp.
 A unique blend of East African, Caribbean and Middle Eastern heritage, inspires fresh, tasty fillings.
-The Samosas, also called Sambuxa in Sudan and other East African countries are usually served when guests visit (meaning constantly) or at weddings and holiday celebrations.
+The Sambuxas, commonly known as Samosas are usually served when guests visit (meaning constantly) or at weddings and holiday celebrations.
 Our work is influenced by the generations of women and their hosting of catered events that left guests talking for days.

-Every culture has it’s Samosa!
-Whether you want to call it Sambuxa, Sambusa, Sambusak, Fayter, Patties, Empanada, Meat pie, Piroshki or Spanakopita, filled pastry baked or fried is an international favorite.
+Every culture has it’s Sambuxa!
+Whether you want to call it Samosa, Sambusa, Sambusak, Fayter, Patties, Empanada, Meat pie, Dimpling, Piroshki or Spanakopita, filled pastry baked or fried is an international favorite.

 We want to be the introduction for Sudanese dishes to the New York food scene.
 Sudanese cuisine has a very unique flavors pairings and is it’s influence from across the African continent, the Middle East as well as the Mediterranean.
 Sudan’s different regions bring one of a kind tastes to the food scene with rare dried spices, seeds, roots and fruits unique to Sudan.